MicrosoftDocs/ai-builder/ai-builder-docs/endofaibcredits.md

 # End of AI Builder credits

 In October 2025, Microsoft announced a progressive end of AI Builder credits.
 This article explains the change.
-The progressive end of AI Builder credits doesn't impact AI Builder features : they will continue to be supported in all contexts, using Copilot Credits.
+The progressive end of AI Builder credits doesn't impact AI Builder features: they will continue to be supported in all contexts, using Copilot Credits.
 AI Builder credits were available as capacity packs (AI Builder capacity add-ons) which provided 1 million AI Builder credits, and as seeded capacity in Power Platform licenses, like Power Apps premium licenses, or Power Automate premium licenses.

 Both AI Builder capacity add-ons and seeded credits in premium licenses are impacted by this end of AI Builder credits, with different calendars.